-Passport fraud is generally dealt with under the Australian Passport Act.
+Passport fraud is generally dealt with under the Australian Passport Act (2005).
 Report any suspected or real incidents of passport fraud to Australian Passport Office.

-- Phone: 131 232

-- Email: passports.fraud@dfat.gov.au
+- Phone: 131 232 - Email: passports.fraud@dfat.gov.au

 Do not wait to report an incident of fraud to DFAT until you have more information.
-Your agreements require you to report fraud to DFAT within 5 business days of your organisation being notified or identifying the potential fraud.
+Your arrangement with DFAT requires you to report fraud to DFAT within 5 business days of your organisation being notified of or identifying the potential fraud.